Last updated on October 25th, 2019 at 02:02 am

-We walked through sections of forest trail, where the path was shaded by tall trees and there were giant spiky green leaved plants, taller than us.
-Sections of the trail had a carpet of purple verbana flowers, and in other sections white blossoms had fallen like snowflakes on the path.
+We walked through sections of forest trail, where the path was shaded by tall trees and there were giant spiky green-leaved plants, taller than us.
+Sections of the trail had a carpet of purple verbena flowers, and in other sections white blossoms had fallen like snowflakes on the path.

 We walked through sections of tall grasses, past bushes with tiny orange and yellow flowers, and red earth trail, muddy trail, rock trail, dry crumbling sections of trail.